mdomlop/snapman/man/en/snapman.1.md

 ## General options

 **-c**, **--configfile**=[*file*]
 :    Use an alternative configuration file *file* rather than the default one `/etc/snapman.ini`.

 **-d**, **--daemon**
 :    Start the program in daemon mode.
 In this mode `snapman` will keep in execution performing snapshots when necessary.

 **-h**, **--help**=[*file*]
 :    Show help message and exit.

 **-s**, **--sample**
 :    Print a sample configuration file to stdout and exit.

 **-v**, **--verbose**
 :    Set verbosity on.
-This option shows additional information in the command output if available.
+This option shows additional information in the command output, if available for such command.

 **--pidfile**=[*file*]
 :    Write the PID of the program to *file*. *file* must be a full path.
 Usually `/run/snapman.pid`.

 **--version**